Roxanne Swentzell Biography

 SWAIA Indian Market, Santa Fe, NM

-• Bob Davis Memorial Award - awarded to the most promising artist at Indian
+• Bob Davis Memorial Award - awarded to the most promising artist at Indian Market

 • Four 1st Place Awards-Pottery and Sculpture Classifications